m0ru/bak/02_problemdescription.md

 * Send and accept contact/connection requests
 * Write and send chat messages

-For exploring these interaction, several prototypes -- both paper-based and (partly) interactive -- had already been designed, the latest of which was a (graphical) overhaul by Ulf Harr.
-The version preceding that one had also already been implemented using Angular 1.x.
+For exploring these interactions, several prototypes had already been designed and implemented.
+The first were paper-based or simple clickable dummies, that weren't fully interactive.
+The last prototype before the one described in this work had been implemented using Angular 1.X and its MVC-architecture [@sec:angular-mvc].
+For this iteration new graphic designs were made, that necessesitated to leave the Bootstrap-theme we had previously been using behind and develop and maintain our own (S)CSS (see section -@sec:scss].

 <!-- TODO { screens from last prototype } -->